 Cajun Broadband launched a web-based customer satisfaction survey at ConnectAcadiana.com to make public comment and service requests more accessible and simplified.
 To date, we have received more than 1,400 survey responses across nine different Parishes.
+More recently, Cajun Broadband has launched Ready4Fiber.com - an online survey and access utility to help underserved and unserved Louisiana residents to learn more about availability of broadband service.
 Cajun Broadband has been and will continue to work with municipal leaders in areas where larger providers have traditionally not been motivated to provide reliable service because of lack of future scalability and high mobilization cost.
 This provides local governments the ability to help uplift the residents most in need and support economic development.